 - If using melted coconut oil, measure out the one-quarter cup of oil to add to the recipe after it’s been melted.

 - See the note section in the recipe card below about measuring flour correctly.
-Too much flour packed in the measuring cup leads to dry baked goods.
-No good.
+Too much flour packed in the measuring cup can lead to dry baked goods.

 - Use your preferred plain Greek yogurt, though I don’t recommend nonfat.
 The Greek yogurt is helping us reduce the oil, so we need a little bit of fat there!